 Founded in 1987, Red Bull GmbH is an Austrian energy drink brand, probably the most famous energy drink in the world.
 However, the company's co-creators Dietrich Mateschitz, an Austrian entrepreneur, and Chaleo Yoovidhya, a Thai businessman, were always keen to expand beyond the borders of simple refreshment.

 In 2005, Red Bull began their journey into the world of sports ownership by purchasing Austria Salzburg, a football club in Mateschitz's native country.
-They changed the club's named to FC Red Bull Salzburg, and their sporting empire was born.
+They changed the club's named to FC Red Bull Salzburg, and their sporting empire was born, leading them into numerous sports including Formula 1, Nascar, Esports and Golf to name a few.
 In the subsequent years, they bought up several other clubs across the globe, creating a global network united by a shared ownership and a consistent set of principles and business practices.

 The Red Bull franchise allows each team within the multi-club ownership model to compete in their domestic leagues, while maintaining close links with the other Red Bull clubs, who can act as feeder clubs.
 RB Leipzig are at the centre of this network, essentially the final destination for talent that has been nurtured by the other clubs.
 Once feeder clubs such as the USA's New York Red Bulls and Brazil's Red Bull Bragantino (who are highly competitive domestic sides in their own right) have developed and nurtured talent, they'll generally be transferred to Europe, where they can then be sold on to giant clubs like Manchester City or Bayern Munich for massive profits.